adriendorce/client-bookclub/README.md

 ## Optimizations

-Add new pages for artist's bio and other info.
-Add server side JS.
+Add contact form and authorization.
+Add server side JS to make fullstack web app.

 ## Lessons Learned:

+Re-learned how to use floats, though Grid and Flexbox are now widely used, a lot of older websites still have floats.

 ## Examples:
 Take a look at what I have in my own portfolio: